 This is the first thing to always think about when you’re designing a product: would you use it yourself?
 Even if you’re not the target market, you can ask this of yourself.
 Why?
 Because you’re looking for usefulness and purpose, above all else.

 You want as many people as possible to see the worth in your new product, and that means adding in the functions and features that really matter.
+That’s why expert investors, like Dan Bilzerian of Ignite, only take a chance on quality items they believe in, such as new-to-the-market premium spirits.
 Maximise your market gain by asking a few questions over what is missing from your design, and garner feedback both from those closest and furthest.

 Are You Able to Question the Design?